atanvarno69/mass-effect-d6/species/krogan.md

 | Technical  | 1D   | 2D   |
 | Biotic     | 1D   | 2D   |

-## War Prone
+## Species Characteristics

-At character creation for every 1 skill point spent in any *Strength* skill, gain 2 instead (maximum of +6).
+**War Prone:** At character creation for every 1 skill point spent in any *Strength* skill, gain 2 instead (maximum of +6).

-## POW

-Krogan gain +1D to *Search* checks and the combat initiative roll.
+**POW:** Krogan gain +1D to *Search* checks and the combat initiative roll.

-## Bruiser

-Krogan have a +3 when determining Melee and Brawling Damage.
+**Bruiser:** Krogan have a +3 when determining Melee and Brawling Damage.

-## Technological Idiots

-At character creation Krogan may only pick half the normal amount of *Technical* skills.
+**Technological Idiot:** At character creation Krogan may only pick half the normal amount of *Technical* skills.

 Raising *Technical* skills is twice as expensive for Krogans.

-## Genophage

-Only 1 in 1000 Krogan births are viable.
+**Genophage:** Only 1 in 1000 Krogan births are viable.
 You were a lucky one!

-## Extraordinary Recuperation

-Krogan don't need a Rest Period, and may make a Natural Healing Roll every 30 minutes after taking damage.
+**Extraordinary Recuperation:** Krogan don't need a Rest Period, and may make a Natural Healing Roll every 30 minutes after taking damage.

-## Immunity

-Krogan are immune to poison and can’t get stunned from received wounds.
+**Immunity:** Krogan are immune to poison and can’t get stunned from received wounds.

-## Frenzy

-Most Krogan tend to be short tempered.
+**Frenzy:** Most Krogan tend to be short tempered.

-While fighting, a Krogan must succeed a moderate *Willpower* (or *Knowledge*) check or turn frenzy and fight till all enemies are defeated.
+While fighting, a Krogan must succeed a moderate *willpower* (or *Knowledge*) check or turn frenzy and fight till all enemies are defeated.
 A frenzied Krogan will do anything to defeat all enemies, even risk their life or the lives of their companions, to complete the task.
 If frenzied a Krogan will endanger the lives of anyone to win the fight.

-***
+## Background

 **Personality:** The harsh Krogan homeworld conditioned the Krogan psychology for toughness just as it did the body.
 Krogan have always had a tendency to be selfish, unsympathetic, and blunt.
 They respect strength and self-reliance and